Regional Report: MENA

 Fig. 1.
 Seismic survey underway for the National Iranian Oil Company.

 To maintain crude oil production at record levels, Saudi Arabia, through Saudi Aramco, needs to extract more production from brownfields and develop greenfields.
-As part of this effort, Saudi Aramco has signed major, long-term contracts with McDermott and Wood Group Mustang for engineering, procurement and construction work at its
+As part of this effort, Saudi Aramco has signed major, long-term contracts with McDermott and Wood Group Mustang for engineering, procurement and construction work at its offshore fields.

 One of Saudi Aramco’s mega projects is the expansion of Shaybah field in the Empty Quarter to increase oil production capacity and NGLs at an estimated cost of $50 billion, Fig. 1.
 The expansion will lead to a production capacity of 1 MMbpd by April 2016, double its initial capacity in 1998.
 The expansion is being accomplished by designing wells to increase the average reservoir contact to 10 km.